Cheap motorbike Insurance

 - Motorbike owners who don’t make claims for consecutive years could earn significant premium discounts, which means it’s sometimes worthwhile to pay out of pocket for small repairs instead of making an insurance claim.

-Finally, note that motorbike policies typically apply two different excess amounts.
+Finally, note that motorbike insurance policies typically apply two different excess amounts.
 One could be a mandatory excess, the value of which may be set by the insurer.
 The other could be a voluntary excess in an amount nominated by the person buying the insurance.
-A motorbike owner could save on premiums by choosing a higher excess, but this may mean paying more out of pocket if a claim is made.
+A motorbike owner could save on premiums by choosing a higher excess when they’re comparing motorcycle insurance quotes, but this may mean paying more out of pocket if a claim is made.